 One thing you should not do is report other income on the farm Schedule to make it look like you’re making money.
 Do not give in to the temptation to report income from a non-farm activity under farm income to make it look like you are turning a profit.
 For example, say you have a farm with an orchard and an office you use for a holistic dental practice.
 These ventures are too different, so income from each should be reported separately.
 Penalties for willfully reporting false information to the IRS can be quite severe and could include fraud charges.

 - Have you had occasional profits?

 If the business has made even an occasional profit this needs to be emphasized.
 You also need to show you’ve learned from the years that showed profit and that you have integrated those lessons into your operation.

 People without money generally abandon activities that don’t turn a profit because they run out of money and have no choice but to find other ways to support themselves.
 However, taxpayers with cash reserves can afford the losses until the business starts to make money.
 Also, you’ll be in a better position to argue for deducting all of your losses if the business is the only activity you’re doing to make a living.

-- How much of the activity is for the personal pleasure or recreation of the taxpayer?
+- How much of your farming activities is for personal pleasure or recreation?

 Election Options: Denying or Allowing Losses

 There's another option taxpayers should be aware of: If it looks like the operation will make money—but not right away—the taxpayer can make a choice to put off determining whether or not the business is a for-profit venture.
 This means that the issue won’t be determined until the end of the fourth tax year for farm operations and not until the end of the fifth year for horse operations.
 If you have losses, but think it likely you’ll make money fairly soon, this could be an important option.
 You can still take deductions before year four and five.